 St. Stephen’s Basilica on the Pest side is more grand but Matthias Church is the more beautiful building, noted for its gothic style and colorful roof covered in diamond-patterned tiles.

-Just a few steps from Matthias Church is the Fisherman’s Bastion, a fortification and viewing platform offering some of the best views of the city and the Danube River.
+Just a few steps from Matthias Church is the Fisherman’s Bastion, a fortification and viewing platform offering some of the best views of Budapest and the Danube River.

 Does the Fisherman’s Bastion remind you of anything?
 Some people believe that it served as the inspiration for the Walt Disney logo.

-Built in the 13th century, the original Buda Castle suffered considerable damage during the Turkish occupation so much of what you see today is a reconstruction.
+Built in the 13th century, the original Buda Castle or Royal Palace suffered considerable damage during the Turkish occupation so much of what you see today is a reconstruction.
 It’s an impressive building that now houses the Hungarian National Gallery and the Budapest History Museum.

-You’ll need to pay admission to enter either museum but you can explore the area around Buda Castle for free.
+You’ll need to pay admission to enter either museum but you can explore the area around the Royal Palace for free.

 The Castle Quarter is located on top of Castle Hill (Varhegy) so walking will be very difficult.
 To get to the top, you can either ride the funicular, take the hop-on hop-off shuttle, or go on a guided tour.